SK Gas eLNG Information Architecture Consulting

 SK Gas

-CXUX Consulting
+Consulting

-SK Gas aims to become a global leader as a ‘Total Solution Provider’ in the energy industry by expanding its existing LPG business, maximizing synergies, and creating new growth drivers in response to the rapidly changing energy sector.
+SK Gas aims to become a global leader as a ‘Total Solution Provider’ in the energy industry by expanding its existing LPG business, maximizing synergies, and creating new growth engines in response to the rapidly changing energy sector.

 01. Menu Tree & Storyboard Analysis

-02. Establishing Value Chain-Centric Workflows
+02. Establishing a Value Chain–Centered Workflow

-User Behavior Guidance
+Guiding User Behavior

-Recognizing the Importance of Information Structure
+Recognizing the Importance of Information Architecture

 JOBS